 For many years farmers have tried to establish healthy nodules on their pulse crops and legumes, some successfully and others not always successful.
-The pursuit of healthy nitrogen fixating nodules continues on the farms today.
-This is the most natural way to increase our yields, maintain healthy soils, decrease our dependence on synthetic nitrogen products, and produce a healthier product for consumers.
+So the pursuit of healthy nitrogen fixating nodules continues on the farms today.
+This is the most natural of ways to increase our yields, maintain healthy soils, decrease our dependence on synthetic nitrogen products, and produce a healthier product for consumers.

 What is a Root Nodule

 An indeterminate root nodule is a swelling on the roots of a leguminous plant such as soybeans, fava beans, field peas, and many other types of legumes.
 This root nodule contains bacteria of the genus Rhizobium, which is capable of nitrogen fixation.

 Rhizobia bacteria enters from the soil through the root hairs to form the root nodule.
 The rhizobia in the root nodule will go through a multiplication period.
 Once the nodule is fully formed it is connected to the xylem and phloem of the plant’s distribution system.

 The connection between the nodule and plant distribution channels created by the plant will start to fixate nitrogen.

 In order to start understanding if you have soils that promote beneficial bacteria growth we first need to identify our soil conditions.
 There are some indicators of proper soil health for beneficial bacterial growth.
 Indicators can be assessed by qualitative or quantitative techniques:

 Soil Organic Matter